How to Help You Sales Team Meet Their Sales Quota Every Single Time

 If you want to ensure that your reps are well supported for closing business by other team members that aren’t directly involved in selling, then you can use activity quotas.
 It might make more sense for companies with long sales cycles.

-As evident by its name, it incentivizes sales reps to perform sales activities like scheduling meetings, making phone calls, and sending follow up emails (which you can easily automate with the email sequences feature we've built into our sales CRM, or do manually with our follow-up reminders).
+As evident by its name, it incentivizes sales reps to perform sales activities like scheduling meetings, making phone calls, and sending follow-up emails, which you can easily automate with the email sequences feature we’ve built into our sales CRM.

 3. Volume quota

 Under this quota, you can motivate your sales reps to sell as many product units as possible in a specified period (generally a year).
 Depending on the kind of business, it could also be registering as many users or generating as much revenue as possible.